michael2012z/BitBible/markdown/KJV/files/Deut.md

 19. To cast out all thine enemies from before thee, as the Lord hath spoken.

-20. And when thy son asketh thee in time to come, saying, What mean the testimonies, and the statutes, and the judgments, which the Lord our God hath commanded you?in…: Heb. to morrow
+20. And when thy son asketh thee in time to come, saying, What mean the testimonies, and the statutes, and the judgments, which the Lord our God hath commanded you?

 21. Then thou shalt say unto thy son, We were Pharaoh’s bondmen in Egypt; and the Lord brought us out of Egypt with a mighty hand:

-22. And the Lord shewed signs and wonders, great and sore, upon Egypt, upon Pharaoh, and upon all his household, before our eyes:sore: Heb. evil
+22. And the Lord shewed signs and wonders, great and sore, upon Egypt, upon Pharaoh, and upon all his household, before our eyes:

 23. And he brought us out from thence, that he might bring us in, to give us the land which he sware unto our fathers.